innoveit/react-native-ble-manager/README.md

 Returns a `Promise` object.

 __Arguments__
 - `serviceUUIDs` - `Array of String` - the UUIDs of the services to looking for.
-On Android the filter works only for 4.4 or newer
+On Android the filter works only for 4.4 or newer.
 - `seconds` - `Integer` - the amount of seconds to scan.

 __Examples__